bizon/mws-sdk/README.md

 })
 ```

-Keep in mind that the specified marketplaces will have to share their MWS API endpoint.
+Keep in mind that the specified marketplaces will have to be in the same MWS region, otherwise an error will be thrown.

 ## API